crossbario/autobahn-js/doc/gettingstarted.rst

 |ab| does not connect application components directly to each other, but enables a connection to a WAMP router.
 This connects the application components.
 The routing is rule-based - no application code runs inside the router.

 You can find a `list of WAMP v2 compatible routers <http://wamp.ws/implementations/>`_ at the WAMP project site.
-We recommend using Crossbar.io <https://github.com/crossbario/crossbar>`_, which is offers a lot of features, but the examples here should work with any WAMP router.
+We recommend using `Crossbar.io <https://github.com/crossbario/crossbar>`_, which offers a lot of features, but the examples here should work with any WAMP router.

 Example Code